Italy tax police raid Generali, state railway offices in insurance probe

 ($1 = 0.8439 euros)

-(Reporting by Domenico Lusi, additional reporting by Stefano Bernabei and Gianluca Semeraro; writing by Stephen Jewkes; editing by Giselda Vagnoni and Mark Potter)
+(Reporting by Domenico Lusi, additional reporting by Stefano Bernabei and Gianluca Semeraro; writing by Stephen Jewkes; editing by Giselda Vagnoni, Mark Potter and David Evans)

 ((stephen.jewkes@thomsonreuters.com; +39.0266129695; Reuters Messaging: stephen.jewkes.thomsonreuters.com@reuters.net))